Homemade Candied Pecans are a quick, easy and delcious recipe.

 - 1 teaspoon vanilla extract

 - 1 teaspoon ground cinnamon pure ceylon cinnamon is best

 - 8 ounces about 2 cups raw pecan halves or pieces

 - Preheat the oven to 350 degrees F. If desired, line a 9x9 inch baking dish with aluminum foil.
 I didn't because I used a well seasoned baking stone.
 Pour the butter onto the lined sheet.

 - In a large bowl, whisk together the egg whites, granulated sugar, brown sugar, vanilla and cinnamon.
 Add the pecans and toss until they are fully coated.
 Spread the pecans onto the baking sheet in a single layer.

 - Bake in preheated for up to 30 minutes, stirring the pecans every 5 minutes and checking on them to ensure they don't over cook.
 I let mine cook the full 30 minutes, however oven temperatures vary and yours may be done MUCH sooner.
 Trust your nose.
 Cool on the baking sheet for 10 to 15 minutes and be sure to stir a couple times as they cool so they don't stick together.
 Store in airtight container.

-This post was originally created in December 2014 and has been updated with more fun facts and tidbits for your reading pleasure.
+This post was originally created in December 2014 and has been updated in November 2018 with more fun facts and tidbits for your reading pleasure.